Multimodal Vs. Intermodal Shipping: What’s The Difference?

-If you’re in the shipment industry, it’s likely you’ve come across the terms intermodal and multimodal transport.
-Both of them differ in one major way.
+If you’re in the shipment industry, you’ve likely come across the terms intermodal and multimodal transport.
+Both of them differ in one significant way.

 But first, let’s cover the basics.

-Intermodal freight transport refers to the transport of freight in a vehicle or container via multiple transport means such as a ship, rail, and truck.
+Intermodal freight transport refers to freight transportation in a vehicle or container via multiple carriers, such as a ship, rail, and truck.
 The freight itself is not handled during the changes in modes.

 Multimodal Transport/Combined Transport

 This is where a single contract is used for the transportation of cargo.
 As the name suggests, multimodal transport uses two different transport modes like sea and rail together, for example.
 Despite this, the carrier is legally liable for the carriage.